hcastillobrian/TextMap/README.md

     TextMap tmMesh(data);
 ```

-To access to any data of the hierarchy you can do it with three differnt methods
+To access to any data of the hierarchy you can do it with three different methods
 * method 1
 	TextMap members=data.Get("Members");
 * method 2